 Acoustic guitar players have never had more options when it comes to electric acoustic models.
-There are tons of choices available from pretty much every major manufacturer, but of course this doesn’t help if you already own an acoustic only guitar.
-If this is the case, you’ll probably want to shop around for acoustic guitar pickups.
+There are tons of choices available from pretty much every major manufacturer, but this doesn’t help if you already own an acoustic-only guitar.
+If that’s the case, you’ll probably want to shop around for acoustic guitar pickups.

-Aftermarket acoustic guitar pickups come in a few different forms, but ultimately, they all serve the same purpose – to allow players to amplify their acoustic guitars, either for recording, or to take their playing to a wider audience.
-In this KillerGuitarRigs Review, we’ve reviewed 7 of the best acoustic pickups on the market, from temporary soundhole units, to permanent undersaddle piezos.
+Aftermarket acoustic guitar pickups come in a few different forms, but ultimately they all serve the same purpose, allowing players to amplify their acoustic guitars, either for recording or to take their playing to a wider audience.
+In this KillerGuitarRigs Review, we checked out 7 of the Best Acoustic Guitar Pickups on the market, from temporary soundhole units to permanent undersaddle piezos.

 Features: Body sensor, Undersaddle Pickup, Soundhole mounted controls